dotnet/fsharp/DEVGUIDE.md

 * .NET desktop development (also check F# desktop support, as this will install some legacy templates)
 * Visual Studio extension development

-You will also need the latest .NET 6 SDK installed from [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+You will also need the latest .NET 7 preview SDK installed from [here](https://dotnet.microsoft.com/download/dotnet/7.0) and, if you want to work on `FSharp.Compiler.Service` solution, .NET 6 SDK which can be found [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 Building is simple: